oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

   ![](images/42-github-download-code.png)

-  5. If a save options menu may be displayed Click the `Save file` option, then `OK`
+  5. If a save options menu is displayed Click the `Save file` option, then `OK`

   ![](images/43-github-download-save-file.png)